-My mom had a salad with falafel, hummus, and a ton of condiments (the tabbouleh was particularly good!) and I got a sabich sandwich, a soft pita filled with hard boiled egg, potato, and eggplant.
-Everything was so fresh and filled with flavor, and chewing was amazing, if somewhat slow.
-It’ll take a couple of weeks for me to get back to normal, but something’s better than nothing, right?!
+I planned on a post-appointment smoothie for lunch, but my mom and stumbled upon Soom Soom near the smoothie place and decided to go there instead.
+We’re both huge fans of Mediterranean and Israeli food, so it was right up our alley.
+She had a salad with falafel, hummus, and a ton of condiments (the tabbouleh was particularly good!) and I got a sabich sandwich, a soft pita filled with hard boiled egg, potato, and eggplant.
+Everything was so fresh and filled with flavor, and chewing was cool, if somewhat slow.
+It’ll take a couple of weeks for me to get back to normal, but right now, even the small steps are exciting.

 Now, on to these pavlovas!
-We’re going to a hotel in Maryland for Passover this year, which means we haven’t been doing much cooking or cleaning.
+We’re going to a Passover program this year, which means we haven’t been doing much cooking or cleaning.
 Still, I wanted to share this dessert with you because they’re exactly the sort of thing I usually make during the holiday: easy, elegant, and completely delicious.

 Pavlovas are a classic dessert and little tricks take them from good to great.
 Vinegar and cream of tartar help make a more stable meringue, macerating the strawberries draws out their natural sugars, and room temperature egg whites ensure that the meringue will whip up faster.